Timothy-Cao/Timothy-Cao.github.io/pages/math.markdown

 ## 3D Graphing

 Venturing into the third dimension, this section elucidates the process of crafting and animating 3D graphs in Desmos, adding depth and complexity to the artistic endeavor.
+Clever people have devised 3D engines in this 2D graphing calculator you can use to plot and animate your own 3D functions.

 <iframe src="https://www.desmos.com/calculator/yl7ftbic4g" width="100%" style="min-height:400px"></iframe>